chef-boneyard/ec-metal/osc_to_ec.md

 osc_install and osc_upgrade (they are mutually exclusive)

-see config example files config-osc.json and config-ec.json
+see config example config files centos6-osc-vbox.json and centos6-ec-vbox.json

 config file known issues:
 - although the osc to ec paths don't use backends or frontends the empty arrays are required ( not to tear down the code base)